-“My mom was on a bridge with her mother and unbeknownst to my mom at that time, when she was just three, that [my grandmother] had her son taken away from her.
-She was going to jump off the bridge and end their lives.
-A family came along, an aboriginal family.
-And he said to Isabella ‘You know, let us take Olive.
+“My mom [Olive] was on a bridge with her mother, Isabella.
+Unbeknownst to my mom at that time, she was just 3, Isabella had her son taken away from her and was going to jump off the bridge and end their lives.
+An aboriginal family came along, and they said to Isabella, ‘You know, let us take Olive.
 We’ll look after her.
-You don’t have to end her life.’ … And so my grandmother agreed to let her go.”
+You don’t have to end her life.’
+And so my grandmother Isabella agreed to let her daughter go.”

 Speaking with Joy, I came to better understand the respect that Aboriginal peoples have for the laws of the universe.
-When her husband was dying, she knew she could not ask for her culture to heal him, as it was his time.
-The same for her sister-in-law and, sadly, her own mother.
+When her husband was dying, Joy knew she could not ask for her culture to heal him, as it was his time.
+It was the same for her sister-in-law and her own mother.
 Joy Wandin Murphy taught me that the greatest gift of Aboriginal culture is the ability to be present in this place, at this moment.